cylead/storytelling-with-data-reproduced-by-tableau/README.md

 1. Bar charts are not appropriate for time series.
 2. Legend colors’ change with time is confusing.
 3. Unnecessary bold “ PEW RESEARCH CENTER”.
-4. Better focus on one education type.
+4. Should better focus on one education type.

 #### Improvements